amrvac/amrvac/doc/par.md

 an unlimited linear reconstruction by setting it to 'unlimit'.
 To retain second order accuracy, at least the default 'linear' type is needed.

-The `typegridfill='linear'` implies the use of limited linear reconstructions when filling newly triggered, finer grids from previous coarser grid values.
+The `prolongation_method='linear'` implies the use of limited linear reconstructions when filling newly triggered, finer grids from previous coarser grid values.
 Setting it different from this default string will imply mere first order copying for finer level grids (and is thus not advised when